 However, it is a great idea to run barefoot whenever you get a chance.
 When you are on the beach, grass, or nice mud surface—take off your shoes and run!
 An important argument in favour of barefoot running is that while running barefoot, you are able to feel the surface you are running on and the body adjusts the running technique accordingly.
 When running barefoot on a hard surface, you will be forced to be light on your feet, thereby reducing the chances of injury to your ankle, knee, and hip joints.
 You won’t find extensive studies comparing the results of shoes versus barefoot running but a little experiment running with and without shoes will confirm what I am saying here is simple common sense.
 I strongly recommend walking and running barefoot on grass and sand whenever you get a chance as it is very healing for the body.
 The soles of our feet have extensive nerve endings which get soothed and stimulated, resulting in rejuvenation of the whole body, when in contact with natural surfaces like grass and sand.

-5. Will doing excessive crunches or working out on abs machines help me flatten my stomach?
+5. Doing many crunches or working out on abs machines will flatten my stomach

-Doing excessive crunches will only make your stomach muscles very strong which is not of much use, performance-wise, if your back and other muscles are not exercised accordingly.
+This is perhaps the most widely followed workout misconceptions.
+Doing excessive crunches will only make your stomach muscles very strong which is not of much use performance-wise, unless your back and other muscles are not exercised accordingly.
 If you have a pot belly, it will remain well in its place no matter how many crunches you do.
 All it will do is create strong abdomen muscles beneath the flab.

 Instead, you should be doing cardio exercises like running, cycling, brisk walking, skipping, and stair climbing to burn extra calories in order to flatten the stomach and lose weight in proportion to the rest of your body.